-A student may be involuntarily withdrawn from the College if it is determined that the student presents a danger to self or others.
+A student may be involuntarily withdrawn from the College if it is determined that the student presents a danger to self or others or that the student is not qualified even with reasonable modifications to participate in the academic community.
 Decisions for involuntary withdrawal will be made by the Office of Student Services.
-A decision for involuntary withdrawal will only be made after less drastic measures have been considered and rejected as inappropriate or insufficient under the circumstances.
+A decision for involuntary withdrawal will only be made after less invasive measures have been considered and rejected as inappropriate or insufficient under the circumstances.
 Prior to any involuntary withdrawal, a student will be encouraged to withdraw voluntarily.